spack/spack/lib/spack/docs/packaging_guide.rst

     Default implementations for build-time tests

-        Packages that are built using specific build systems may have already a default implementation for build-time tests.
+        Packages that are built using specific build systems may already have a default implementation for build-time tests.
 For instance :py:class:`~.AutotoolsPackage` based packages will try to invoke ``make test`` and ``make check`` if Spack is asked to run tests.
-You'll find more information on each class looking at the :py:mod:`~.spack.build_systems` documentation.
+        More information on each class is available in the the :py:mod:`~.spack.build_systems` documentation.

 .. warning::